How Much Life Insurance Should You Have?Mar 02, 2022

 Recently, with the market volatility and the COVID-19 situation we are currently experiencing, the conversation has changed a little.
-More and more people want to know how much life insurance they can get to protect their family – right now.
+More and more, over cash value accumulation, people simply want to know how much life insurance should you have.

 Most of us look at the death benefit of the group term life insurance offered by our company and think to ourselves "that's a pretty good chunk of change right there.
 That should hold the fam over for a while…" And that's about the extent of the thought put into life insurance.

 Because of this, most Americans are chronically under-insured.

 The first thing to understand is that a life insurance death benefit isn't gambling, nor should it be considered a "windfall," especially during the years you are still working.